 Cats seem to have been popular with the Ashanti people (from Ghana).
 An Ashanti legend tells that because the cat was so loyal and the dog so jealous and vindictive the Chief decreed that cats could sleep inside the tent and eat with the tribe while their dogs must sleep outside in the dust and live off scraps!
-Their poor dogs were ocassionally beaten and cursed while cats were treated as a member of the tribe.
+Their poor dogs were occasionally beaten and cursed while cats were treated as members of the tribe.